eda-ricercatore/sardegna-scala/notes/scala-notes.md

 	- Logic programming
 		* Functional logic programming
 + Generic programming \cite{WikipediaContributors2017q} -- For designing parameterized algorithms that have "to-be-specified-later" data types during (object) instantiation.
 These algorithms formalize abstracted concepts that are independent of how algorithms are implemented (i.e., concrete examples).
-+ Imperative programming (contrast: Declarative programming)
++ Imperative programming (contrast: Declarative programming) \cite{WikipediaContributors2017l} -- A programming paradigm that changes the state of the computer program via a sequence of statements; that is, these statements have side effects, since they change the state of the program.
+These sequences of statements focus on how computer programs operate.
 	- Literate programming
 	- Procedural programming: "[associates] code into functions"
 + Metaprogramming \cite{WikipediaContributors2017p} -- For designing computer programs to synthesize, analyze, and transform other computer programs.